What questions should you expect in your receptionist interview? How to make a good impression? And what actually

-Your situation: More than thirty people submit their application for every single job opening for a receptionist, advertised in the United States.
-The competition has increased in the recent years, and therefore it became difficult to get this job is much more difficult as people generally think.
-Let’s have a look at it in detail, so you can learn what matters and how to succeed.
+Current situation in the job market: More than thirty people submit their application for every job opening for a receptionist advertised in the United States.
+The competition has increased in the recent years, and therefore it became difficult to get this job.
+You can still succeed, but you need to know what matters and what to expect.

 What to expect in an interview?